NCIP/cadsr-sentinel/README.md

 The caDSR Sentinel Tool allows users who have a caDSR account to create and manage Alert Definitions for content in the caDSR.
 Alert Definitions are a set of rules that are periodically evaluated against the caDSR.

+The caDSR Sentinal is developed in Java and requires Apache Ant for building.

 The caDSR Sentinal is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.